Skip to main content

 revyl device install --app-url "https://example.com/app.ipa" --bundle-id com.example.app

-If you’ve already uploaded a build with revyl build upload, the MCP install_app tool also accepts a build_version_id so you don’t need to track URLs manually.
+If you’ve already uploaded a build with revyl build upload, use --build-version-id so you don’t need to track URLs manually.
+The MCP install_app tool also accepts this flag.
 See MCP Setup for details.

 revyl device launch